 3. Admire The Amazing Street Art

 From large-format murals to outdoor sculptures, street art tells a city’s story in a very personal way, showcasing the community’s history and culture.
-While plenty of amazing murals dot Las Cruces — including one of the Kardashian sisters as young girls and one honoring legendary artist Prince — Las Cruces artists have also wrapped their talent around the city’s water towers.
+While plenty of amazing murals dot Las Cruces — including one of artist Georgia O’Keeffe and one honoring legendary artist Prince — Las Cruces artists have also wrapped their talent around the city’s water towers.

 Instead of uninspiring, sky-blue cylinders, these curved canvases portray the conquistadors trudging through a dusty section of the Chihuahuan Desert along El Camino Real known as Jornada del Muerto, or “the Route of the Dead Man”; early farmers and settlers in the region and their dependence on the Rio Grande River; and an Aztec version of paradise known as Tlalocan.

 You can find a complete list of the Las Cruces water tank murals, including a map, here.

 Another unique art piece in Las Cruces is the recycled roadrunner.
 Perched above Interstate 10 on the west side of town is a 20-foot-tall sculpture of the state bird, constructed from old tennis shoes, CDs, and other castoffs.
 (And unlike the cartoon character, this roadrunner is confident about his life choices back in Albuquerque.)

 One of the tastiest reasons to visit the Land of Enchantment is that green chile is available everywhere.
 The delicious peppers are added to all types of cuisine — cheeseburgers, sushi, pizza — anything goes in the Chile Capital of the World!
 In addition to La Posta de Mesilla, we love the tacos al carbon and salsa bar at Andele Restaurante and the green chile enchilada plate at La Nueva Casita (be sure to try the guacamole sauce).